 Though we'll never tire of hardwood floors, there's something about tile kitchen floors that makes us swoon every time.
 But can you blame us?
-Just take a look at this jaw-dropping kitchen complete with graphic floor tiles or this stunning, European-inspired kitchen with limestone tile floors.
-Plus, not only are tile floors aesthetically pleasing, but they're also practical (i.e. stain-resistant and easy-to-clean) and timeless — in fact, they get better with age.
+Just take a look at this stunning, European-inspired kitchen with limestone tile floors.
+Plus, not only are tile floors aesthetically pleasing, but they're also practical (i.e. stain-resistant and easy-to-clean) and timeless—in fact, they get better with age.

 Inspired to retile your kitchen?
 Here, we've rounded up 16 beautiful kitchens where tile floors are the main event.
 See for yourself.

 Rustic terracotta tiles impart an old-world charm to a kitchen, as this space by interior designer Heidi Caillier of Heidi Caillier Design demonstrates.
 Terracotta tiles are available in a number of shapes and sizes, including traditional square, but the large hexagon format seen here skews more modern.

 Calacatta Viola Marble Tiles

 Marble shouldn't be limited to just kitchen countertops.
 Gain inspiration to tile your floors in the stunning material from this well-appointed kitchen designed by Steven Gambrel.
 Here, violet-veined Calacatta Viola marble tile floors make a striking statement.

 Black-and-White Marble Tiles

 Black-and-white tiles will always be a kitchen classic.
 Take style notes from interior designer Sarah Winchester of Sarah Winchester Interiors, who puts a luxurious spin on the high-contrast checkerboard motif with black-and-white marble tile floors in this space.